High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 Benefits of Eating a High-Protein Breakfast

-A breakfast that’s high in protein gives you a favourable start to the day.
+A breakfast that’s high in protein gives you a favorable start to the day.
 Protein gives you steady energy that keeps you full and alert for hours.
 It helps muscles heal, cuts down on cravings, and controls hunger, which makes it easier to avoid snacking on unhealthy foods.

 A breakfast high in protein also speeds up your metabolism, makes your mind clearer, and helps you control your weight better.
-Having a high-protein breakfast every day is an easy, effective habit that will help you stay active, control your weight, or just feel more energised.
+Having a high-protein breakfast every day is an easy, effective habit that will help you stay active, control your weight, or just feel more energized.

 How Much Protein Do You Need in the Morning?

 Experts suggest 15–30 grams of protein in breakfast for optimal benefits.
 It depends on your age, weight, and activity level.
-But aiming for 20 g+ ensures a favourable start, especially if you’re active or trying to manage weight.
+But aiming for 20 g+ ensures a favorable start, especially if you’re active or trying to manage weight.

 • Sedentary adults: ~0.8 g per kg of body weight